wirepair/autogcd/README.md

 # Automating Google Chrome Debugger (autogcd)
 Autogcd is a wrapper around the [gcd](https://github.com/wirepair/gcd/) library to enable automation of Google Chrome.
 It some what mimics the functionality offered by WebDriver but allows more low level access via the debugger service.

+## Changelog
+June 2016: Updated to latest gcd / protocol.json file.
+Fixed calls to Network.Enable to take in the required buffer sizes.

 ## Dependencies
 autogcd requires [gcd](https://github.com/wirepair/gcd/), [gcdapi](https://github.com/wirepair/gcd/tree/master/gcdapi) and [gcdmessage](https://github.com/wirepair/gcd/tree/master/gcdmessage) packages.